 Update (23/10/2019) : As many of you now know, Plex replaced FreeEPG with IceTV which now no longer lets us use open source solutions like TVHeadend Server.
 Unfortunately due to this change, the below guide now no longer works within Australia and a couple of other countries which use the IceTV EPG service .
 I have been trying some alternatives, but to date none have functioned at all through Plex.

-This guide will cover how to install TVHeadend, tvhProxy and integrate this all into Plex through the Live TV & DVR options.
+This guide was written to cover how to install TVHeadend Server, the tvhProxy tuner applicance and to then intergrate this all into Plex through the Live TV & DVR options.

 This guide will use the following applications to achieve this:

 - TVHeadend: an application that reads video streams and allows the sources to be recorded or streamed via network.